My Friend the Chocolate Cake: 1998–2009: Curious and Home Improvements

 From 1998 the group went into hiatus while Bridie developed an interest in the musical environment of Papua New Guinea and moved there in 2000.
 Bridie began experimenting with the local string music scene, with a band called Hotel Radio.

 In 2000, My Friend the Chocolate Cake's contract with Mushroom Records ended and they decided to represent themselves independently.
 Gathering in 2002 the group released their fourth studio album, Curious, in May of that year, via Capitol Records.
 It was co-produced by Bridie, Mountfort and Christian Scallan.
 It peaked at No. 14 on the ARIA Australasian Artists Albums chart and No. 19 on the related Alternative Albums chart.
 They followed with another hiatus from 2003.

 In 2005 independent Australian label Liberation Music re-released My Friend the Chocolate Cake's back catalogue.

 The band resumed recording in 2006 and released their fifth studio album, Home Improvementsin March 2007 – its title refers to its lyrical observations of suburban Australian life, a reoccurring theme in the band's music.
 The album reached the ARIA Albums Chart top 100.

-Andrew Carswell retired from performing in July 2010.
+Andrew Carswell left the band in July 2010 but continued playing with the Americana band The Stetson Family until his untimely death in 2016.